-will not dony approante based on the fellowing.
-Yes No \boxtimes Inability to meet a minimum income requirement if the applicant can demonstrate the තු ව ability to comply with the rent obligation based on a rental history of paying at an 9 equivalent rent to income ratio for 24 months Required for funding \boxtimes Lack of housing history L e Ü , ق عا \boxtimes Membership in a class protected by Dane County fair housing ordinances and non- discrimination ordinances in the municipality where the project is located. \boxtimes Credit score \boxtimes Information on credit report that is disputed, in repayment, or unrelated to a past housing or utility (gas, electric, and water only) obligations. \boxtimes Inability to meet financial obligations other than housing and utilities necessary for ] housing (gas, electric, water). \boxtimes Owing money to a prior landlord or negative rent payment history if the tenant's housing and utility costs were more than 50% of their monthly income.
-X Owing money to a prior landlord or negative rent or utility payment history if applicant does one of the following: (1) establishes a regular record of repayment of the obligation; 2) signs up for automatic payment of rent to the housing provider; or (3) obtains a representative payee.
+Ger ierai Sci eening Process - will not deny applicants based on the following: Yes No Required for funding Inability to meet a minimum income requirement if the applicant can demonstrate the ability to comply with the rent obligation based on a rental history of paying at an equivalent rent to income ratio for 24 months l du \boxtimes Lack of housing history Refor \boxtimes Membership in a class protected by Dane County fair housing ordinances and non- discrimination ordinances in the municipality where the project is located. \boxtimes Credit score Information on credit report that is disputed, in repayment, or unrelated to a past housing or utility (gas, electric, and water only) obligations.
+Inability to meet financial obligations other than housing and utilities necessary for housing (gas, electric, water). \boxtimes Owing money to a prior landlord or negative rent payment history if the tenant's housing and utility costs were more than 50% of their monthly income.
+Owing money to a prior landlord or negative rent or utility payment history if applicant does one of the following: (1) establishes a regular record of repayment of the obligation; 2) signs up for automatic payment of rent to the housing provider; or (3) obtains a representative payee.
 Wisconsin Circuit Court Access records; Criminal activity, except: (i) a criminal conviction within the last two years for violent criminal activity or drug related criminal activity resulting in a criminal conviction, and (ii) if the program or project is federally assisted, criminal activity for which federal law currently requires denial.
-(Violent criminal activity is defined in 24 C.F.R
+(Violent criminal activity is defined in 24 C.F.R § 5.100 and means any criminal activity that has as one of its elements the use, attempted use, or threatened use of physical force substantial enough to cause, or be reasonably likely to cause, serious bodily injury or property damage.
+"Drug related criminal activity is defined in Wis.
+Stat. s.
+704.17(3m)(a)(2).
+"Drug-related criminal activity" means criminal activity that involves the manufacture or distribution of a controlled substance.
+"Drug-related criminal activity" does not include the manufacture, possession, or use of a controlled substance that is prescribed by a physician for the use of by a disabled person, as defined in s.
+100.264(1)(a), and manufactured by, used, by or in the possession of the disabled person or in the possession of the disabled person or other caregiver.)